Conversations done

 Giovanni Scotto

-One of the paradoxes of today’s society is that we live immersed in the clamour of continuous communication, with social networks added to television apparently giving everyone the right to speak.
-At the same time, an increasingly large part of society is unable to communicate.
-Listening is a prerequisite for any kind of regeneration: this is true for the ecological, social, and inner crisis experienced by many.
+One of the paradoxes of today’s society is that we live immersed in the clamor of continuous communication, where social networks have been added to television which apparently give the word to everyone.
+At the same time, an increasingly large part of society is unable to speak.
+A necessary prerequisite for every regeneration is listening: it is true for the ecological crisis, for the social one and for the inner one that many experience.

 May 25, 2021